dr-spider-boy/Programming-with-Classes/README.md

 # Programming-with-Classes
-This is the starter code for students in CSE 210.
+This is the work of Jack Watson, the greatest inovator the world has ever seen.

 This repository contains the starter code for many different projects.
 They are arranged as follows: